 Measure Score

 Meeting expected standard at KS2

-RWM Reading Writing Maths 80% (National 44%) 80% (National 60%) 80% (National 58%) 80% (National 59%)
+RWM Reading Writing Maths 63% (National 46%) 100% (National 62%) 88% (National 58%) 63% (National 59%)

-Achieving high standard at KS2

-RWM Reading Writing Maths 0% (National 2%) 20% 10% 0%

-Only 5 pupils of the year group were identified as Disadvantaged, meaning it is very difficult to compare national figures.
+8 pupils of the year group were identified as Disadvantaged, meaning it is very difficult to compare national figures.
 However, there were positives in that in reading, writing and maths, most or all met expected standards.
 This was below non-disadvantaged, but again, due to small numbers, is difficult to correlate.

-Disadvantaged attendance was marginally below the Trust target of 96% in 2022-23 at 95.4%, but this was above the Trust average of 93.3%.
-St Joseph's attendance for 22-23 shows minimal gaps in attendance between those disadvantaged and those who aren't.
+Disadvantaged attendance was marginally below the Trust target of 96% in 2023-24 at 94.8%, but this was above the Trust average of 93.3%.
+St Joseph's attendance for 23-24 shows minimal gaps in attendance between those disadvantaged and those who aren't.

 Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted over the last few years, primarily due to COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
 On returning to school, our use of the Leuven's scale showed that there was a clear difference between disadvantaged and non-disadvantaged 'readiness' for school in Nursery and Reception, with a high number of disadvantaged pupils with low returns in terms of both emotional well being and levels of involvement.
-We will measure this again in April 2024 to see if there are any changes or improvements.
+We will measure this again in April 2025 to see if there are any changes or improvements.
 Again, the significant impact was on our younger pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.